What is Emerald Ash Borer?

 Where is Emerald Ash Borer?

-EAB is found in 20 states and 2 provinces– click here to see if your state is affected and may be under a quarantine prohibiting the movement of firewood and ash stock between states.
+EAB has spread through much of the United States and into Canada — click here to see if your state is affected and may be under a quarantine prohibiting the movement of firewood and ash stock between states.

 Do I have an Ash Tree?